Gravitational Caustics in an Atom Laser

 From light refracted by a sheet of glass to the light patterns seen on the ocean floor, rainbows, or the observation of gravitational lensing, caustics play a central role in the way optics presents itself in nature~\cite{Berry1980,Nye1999}.
-Unlike foci produced by optical instruments, caustics are generic, in the sense that they do not need very specialized circumstances to exist, and are structurally stable~\cite{Nye1999}, leading to their widespread occurrence.
+Unlike foci produced by optical instruments, caustics are generic in the sense that they do not need very specialized circumstances to exist, and are structurally stable~\cite{Nye1999}, leading to their widespread occurrence.
 They are formed, for example, when light is reflected (catacaustic) or refracted (diacaustic) from a curved surface~\cite{Berry1980,Nye1999,Born1999,Weinstein1969}.
 While most visible in optics -- prototypical caustics can readily be observed with polarized, coherent light~\cite{Berry1980,Berry1981,Marston1984,Kaduchak1994,Borghi2016} -- the phenomenon of caustics and the underlying catastrophe theory~\cite{Thom:1975, Arnold:1986} have found far reaching interest.
-For example, caustics and catastrophe theory have been discussed in the context of generic two-mode quantum systems~\cite{ODell:2012,Mumford:2017,Mumford:2019}, nuclear physics~\cite{DaSilveira:1973}, social sciences~\cite{Oliva:1981}, and robotics~\cite{Carricato:2002}.
+For example, caustics and catastrophe theory have been discussed in the context of generic two-mode quantum systems~\cite{ODell:2012,Mumford:2017,Mumford:2019}, nuclear physics~\cite{DaSilveira:1973}, general relativity~\cite{Hasse_1996}, social sciences~\cite{Oliva:1981}, and robotics~\cite{Carricato:2002}.
 Caustics have also come into the focus of studies with electron microscopes where they may be exploited for advanced imaging techniques~\cite{Petersen:2013}.